MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-This example checks whether the "hello world" string starts with the "greeting" string:
+This example checks whether the **hello world** string starts with the "greeting" string:

 ```
 startsWith('hello world', 'greeting')